inmavi/FG-Platypus/README.md

 The emphasis rests on user friendlyness rather then beeing authentic.

 If you wish to contribute the following streams could do with some work:

+The aircraft is incomplete and is not maintained and could do with some work:

 Aircraft Specific -